subhalak/SubhalakshmiKBio.github.io/README.md

 This repository provides a fully reproducible workflow for Bulk RNA-Seq processing, beginning with raw FASTQ files and ending with a complete count matrix ready for downstream analyses.

-# Add the workflow on Bulk RNA seq analysis we are working on
+# Workflow diagram on Bulk RNA seq analysis

 SRA → FASTQ → QC → Trimming → Alignment → BAM → Count Matrix → DESeq2